excubitrix/42cursus/Philosophers/README.md

 ## :small_orange_diamond: Instructions

-1. Run `make` to compile all three programs.
+1. Run `make` in the root of the repository to compile all three programs at once and copy them to your location - these copies will be named `one`, `two` and `three` - or `cd` into each directory separately and run the make command there.

 2. Execute the desired program as follows:
 `./<program> <number_of_philosophers> <time_to_die> <time_to_eat> <time_to_sleep> [number_of_times_each_philosopher_must_eat]`